 Bose speaker sales have gone through the roof thanks to its ever-growing selection of portable, connected and smart speakers: what was once an audio brand mainly for people with serious bucks has now broadened its appeal with Bose speaker prices that can suit every budget.

 Bose speaker sales and deals can be few and far between: this is a brand with products that tend to retain their value, with some speakers actually costing more on the second-hand market than they did new - but if you use our comparison charts below you can generally still get a significant chunk off the RRP.
-These are our favorite current cheap Bose speaker deals.

 - Need something waterproof?
 Check out the best outdoor speakers